 Where did Dove go wrong and how can other companies communicate their message to customers the right way?
 It’s simple.
 Test your ad before your advertising campaign.
 Leave nothing up to chance.

 Cases such as this remind us why ad testing is a critical part of the marketing process.
 Is your message resonating with your target audience and your brand?
 Are reactions to the ad positive or negative?
 Is there anything offensive in your ad?
 An important thing to remember is that perception is reality.
 The ultimate success of your advertising campaign is measured in the way your consumers perceive and respond to your ad.

 It appears that Dove did not test this ad before launching it.
 Many companies think that ad testing is too timely and costly for their advertising campaigns, but that simply is not the case anymore.
-In fact, that is exactly why Bruno and Ridgway created AdSelect and designed it to be highly cost-effective, with a quick turnaround.
-A simple, low-cost, one-time investment in AdSelect could have saved Dove from a publicity nightmare.
+Bruno and Ridgway conducts ad testing that can be highly cost-effective, with a quick turnaround.
+A simple, low-cost, one-time investment could have saved Dove from a publicity nightmare.

 Before your next advertising campaign, reach out to us for a free consultation on exactly how ad testing works, and how easily it fits into your marketing process.